walterhiggins/WMPJS/book-outline.md

 Note that I didn't need to use the `var` keyword here because the 'hungerBar' variable has *already* been declared.
 All I'm doing is assigning the variable a new value.
 You should only use the `var` keyword when declaring a variable.

+#### The *null* keyword
+The *null* keyword in javascript is a special object which is used by programmers to mean that there is no value.
+When we declare a new variable we can explicitly assign it a *null* value to make it clearer that the variable is empty:

+    js var hungerBar = null

+... this is the conventional way to declare a variable and assign it a non-value.

 #### Declaring multiple variables

 You can use the `var` keyword to declare just one variable or you can use it to declare any number of variables in a single statement.
 For example, to declare 2 variables 'gameMode' and 'allowFlight', we could use two separate statements like this...